Using video conferencing to enable remote court proceedings had already been gathering momentum in recent years.

 A rigorous review of remote courts and the impact of Covid-19 by the Civil Justice Council in England and Wales found that 71.5% of lawyers described their experience of remote hearings as positive or very positive.
 In addition, a recent report by Baker McKenzie and KPMG that looked at the future of virtual hearings and mediations, showed that 55% were in favor of hybrid hearings.
 “Hybrid hearings” enable some participants to be present in court while others participate by video conferencing.
 While this idea is not entirely new and was relatively common in English courts before the pandemic, the practice has become much more widely accepted as the past year has truly made this solution a “new normal” that has proven to provide many benefits.

-What are the benefits of using video conferencing for virtual and hybrid court hearings?
+What are the benefits of using video conferencing in court proceedings and within virtual and hybrid court hearings?

 - Widen access.
 Making attendance easier increases access to justice for those with disabilities and limited financial resources, while reducing no-shows of defendants.